The 48-Hour International Blur: Why Americans are Trading Sleep for Stamps in 2026 - Best places to travel in 2026

 Chasing the Golden Hour at Midnight

-Because you only have 48 hours, you don't sleep, you explore.
+You have only 48 hours; therefore, you do not rest but discover.
 Drive out to the Golden Circle at 10:00 PM.
-While the tour buses are all tucked away in hotels, you’ll have the Gulfoss waterfall almost entirely to yourself.
+While all the tour buses are sleeping in their hotels, the Gulfoss waterfall will be yours alone.

 Cartagena, Colombia: The "Pastel" Escape